Caulicons/backEnd_RestAPI/readme.md

  - `NODE_ENV`: To control various aspects of the application's behavior based on the environment.
  - `APP_KEY`:  Is typically a random string of characters and should be kept confidential.
 It is used for various security-related purposes.
  - `DRIVE_DISK`: Typically represents the name or identifier of the disk or storage driver to be used for file storage and retrieval.
  - `DB_CONNECTION`: Database URL for Prisma ORM.
 On project was used PostgreSQL but prima also support MySQL, SQLite, SQL Server, MongoDB and CockroachDB.
-I recommend testing using some postegredSQL database, if choice another one, some change will be necessary at prisma.schema.
+I recommend testing using some PostgreSQL database, if choice another one, some change will be necessary in the `prisma.schema` file.

 Copy the `.env.example` file and rename it to `.env`.
 Set the appropriate values for the environment variables.

 ## Features

-- User management: Create, retrieve, update, and delete movies, categories and users.
+- Management: Create, retrieve, update, and delete - movies, categories and users.
 - Authentication: Secure endpoints with JWT-based authentication.

-## API Documentation

-If your Node.js project provides an API, document its endpoints, request/response formats, and any authentication mechanisms.

-## Examples

-Include additional examples or use cases to demonstrate the capabilities of your project.
-Show how it can be customized or extended to fit different scenarios.
+- Section free: endpoint to see free movies.

 ## Testing

-Explain how to run tests for your project and provide any necessary instructions or dependencies required for testing.
+Before run test make sure the you seeded database.
+You can seed the database with command `node ace prisma-seeder:run` or run `npx prisma migration reset` that go reset the database, apply migrattion, and seed database.

+To run test you run the command `npm run test` or `yarn test`

 ## Contact Information